hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02d-Interact.md

     + `keyup`: releasing a key
     + `keypress` (deprecated): pressing a key or up and release
   + keyboardEvent properties
-    +legacy properties still used by many JS code
+    + legacy properties still used by many JS code
     + not recommended for modern browser
     + `keyCode`
       + more powerful/easy to use